idesai/tpm2-attestation/docs/Remote-attestation-with-tpm2-tools.md

    also the only entity in addition to the “Device-Node” that knows the EK for a given AIK from the “Device-Node“.
 3. Service-Provider: The entity that the “Device-Node“ communicates with to avail services.
-The “Service-Provider“ need to ensure the following:<br>
+The “Service-Provider“ needs the following guarantees:<br>

    a.
 Entity requesting services has registered its unique identity with
       the “Privacy-CA“.<br>
    b.
 Anonymous identity belongs to the pool of registered unique identities